Year of entry 2024

 Research and professional insight

-LLM International Business Law is offered within the dynamic Centre for Business Law and Practice with all the facilities that a leading research-led university offers.
-This includes opportunities for extra-curricular activities that enhance transferable skills and develop a knowledge of the law’s impact on the wider world.
+The course is offered within the dynamic Centre for Business Law and Practice (CBLP) with all the facilities that a leading research-led university offers.
+This includes opportunities for extra-curricular activities that enhance transferable skills and develop your knowledge of the law and its impact on the wider world.

-The Centre includes among its members internationally renowned researchers, and a number of teaching staff are qualified in the legal profession.
+The Centre includes among its members internationally renowned researchers, and teaching staff who are qualified in the legal profession.

 Studying in the School of Law